 Massachusetts Alternative Teacher Certification

+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
 In order to attract business professionals and career changers to the teaching profession, the state of Massachusetts has provided a few alternative routes to certification for individuals who have at least a bachelor’s degree.
+If you don’t have a bachelor’s degree, see our guide to traditional certification in Massachusetts.
 Continue reading to learn more about alternative route licensure in the state.

 Requirements for Alternative Certification

 Alternative certification can be a convenient way to transition into teaching as it can allow you to potentially begin teaching in a paid position while fulfilling the requirements for a standard teaching certificate.
 The typical candidate for the alternative approach to certification has work experience and a desire to pursue a career in education and holds a bachelor’s degree but lacks the formal teacher preparation requirements for an initial certificate.
 These approaches may result in the award of a master’s degree or a post-graduate certificate.
 Candidates can follow one of several routes to teacher licensure in Massachusetts, outlined below.

 Types of Alternative Teaching Licenses in Massachusetts

 Provisional Teaching License

 A Provisional license is available for those who hold a bachelor’s degree and have passed the Massachusetts Tests for Educator Licensure (MTEL) appropriate to the grade level and content the candidate wishes to teach.
 This approach to certification gives the candidate the ability to begin teaching right away.
 The Preliminary license is valid for up to five years while the candidate completes an approved educator preparation program, which is required for a renewable Initial license.

 Professional Teaching License